 Clockbreakers: Asterion’s Curse has been called“… a time travel book, … a heart travel book, a book about friendship, forgiveness, courage, and the powers waiting to be discovered in each one of us.”
 Tune in to hear thoughts about the importance of diversity in children’s books, learn how to successfully pair automatons with a Minotaur to build an army, and discover what a folklorist does in her spare time.

-All of my videos were filmed at my home.
 I edited them using DaVinci Resolve at first, then switched to using Adobe Premiere Pro.
 Below are examples of my videos.

 DIY Race Tracks was an inexpensive STEM program.
 Children in grades 1 through 5 used recycled materials and supplies the library already owns to build their own race tracks.
 The only expense was buying race cars to test the tracks.

 Super Awesome Game Show was a combination of Family Feud, Scattergories, and trivia for kids and their adults.
 I booktalked some of my favorite children’s books, then formed teams.
 For each round, I named a category such as “books with a mouse as the main character” or “books with time travel.”
 The teams had one minute to come up with as many children’s book titles that fit the category as possible.
 A point was awarded for each correct answer and bonus points for unique answers and for naming the “secret book” in each category (books I booktalked at the beginning).

 Parachute Party was a chance for kids ages 3 through 6 to play with everyone’s favorite: the parachute!
 I created a playlist and modeled movement activities to go with the songs.
 38 children and parents listened to a story, moved with the music, then ended the hour with coloring or playing with scarves.